 These easy, cheesy, savory pumpkin muffins are super simple, nutritious, and the antidote to an overdose of sweet pumpkin spice fall treats.

 They’re great for breakfast, a light lunch or filling snack, or as a side with a hearty bowl of chili, black bean soup, or roasted tomato soup for dinner.
-Try them with a taco salad, or bowl of steaming posole… or just split and buttered, although even that is gilding the lily, as these are very moist and tender without any topping, especially piping hot from the oven while the cheese pockets are still melted.
-I usually have a hard time waiting until they’re cool enough to eat without burning myself!
+Try them with a taco salad, or bowl of steaming posole… or just split and buttered, although even that is gilding the lily, as these are very moist and tender without any additional topping.

-Savory Pumpkin Muffin Variations:
+Savory Pumpkin Muffin Variations & Pairings

 Don’t like it spicy, or cooking for kids or other folks who can’t handle the heat?
 Use milder peppers, omit the seeds, or see the recipe notes below for multiple variations to mix it up and make herbed pumpkin muffins instead.